Skip to Main Content

 What To Do To Prepare:

-Next, it is important to discuss what medications you are taking as some can have a negative impact on stem cells, healing, or the procedure.
+Next, it is important to discuss what medications you are taking as some can harm stem cells, healing, or the procedure.
 Most patients need to be off all steroids, NSAID drugs, and blood thinners.
 Your doctor may recommend coming off other medications if possible.

 Immediately before the procedure, you should stay hydrated in the days before to make it easier to obtain marrow.
 You will need to stop eating solid foods for 6 hours before your bone marrow draw.
 This is to reduce the risk of nausea and vomiting because, for the procedure, you will be laying on your stomach and you may or may not have any medications for sedation.